 ◆Ask Maeken

-"We have pitcher and fielder, and we also have some really good young players, so I think we're a team with real potential, and a team that can aim to win the championship."
+"We have veterans among both pitcher fielder, and I think we also have some really good young players, so I believe we are a team with real potential and a team that can aim for the championship."

 -What are your thoughts on reaching 200 wins in Japan and the US?